 Something I’d like to point out is that the perspective dot does not need to be located on the board.

 A yellow arrow is pointing to the dot I placed off on the board or surface I’m burning on.
+Since the supporting board is dark, I used white charcoal to draw the dot.

 Even though the dot is located off the board, nothing changes.
 Use a straight edge to draw lines between the dot and the corners of the letter.
+Again, only draw the lines that will be visible.

 This last example starts out the same as the others by drawing in the perspective dot.